 The emotional impact on divorce is difficult for the spouses involved.
 For children, however, it can be especially traumatic.
 When deciding on child custody matters, state courts put the best interests of the child first and foremost when making their rulings.

 At the Law Office of Ann Halan Brickley, LLC, we know your family's needs are your first priority.
 Even in the most amicable of divorces, child custody issues can often be the most problematic.
 In cases when a parent is concerned about their child's safety, they can be especially contentious.
-Our Fairfield County divorce lawyer is a skilled advocate, dedicated to protecting our clients' rights.
+Our New Canaan divorce lawyer is a skilled advocate, dedicated to protecting our clients' rights.
 Our founding attorney will personally work with you to reach an optimal child custody settlement for your family.

 State law requires parents to present a parenting plan to family courts detailing the parameters of their child custody.
 If one is not presented, the judge will order one for them.
 Additionally, the courts will be involved if one parent requests a modification of a current parenting plan.